Change Language:

 • a feeling of heaviness in the chest (at least 20%).

-How to Diagnose COVID-19?
+How to Diagnose Coronavirus?

-When examining a patient with mild symptoms of coronavirus, a medical expert should consider whether a person has visited countries with COVID-19 outbreaks in the past 14 days, or if he has contacted other patients with confirmed cases.
+When examining a patient with mild symptoms of coronavirus, a medical expert should consider whether a person has visited countries with Coronavirus outbreaks in the past 14 days, or if he has contacted other patients with confirmed cases.

 American Lung AssociationAccording to the recommendations of the American Lung Association, methods for diagnosing coronavirus include: